Table of Contents

 - Don’t pretend to understand what someone says or complete someone’s sentences.

 - Offer curbside voting to someone having trouble getting into polling place.

 Serving voters who use wheelchairs or have mobility limitations

 - Don’t start pushing a wheelchair without first asking if assistance is needed.

-- Sit while talking to someone in a wheelchair, so they don’t have to look up.
+- Adjust to the person’s eye level while talking to someone in a wheelchair, so they don’t have to look up.